lukebinmore/Guild-Of-Geeks/docs/PLANNING.md

 A user story template was created to allow partakers in the peer discussion to add additional feature requests, that could be added should time permit.

-For user stories relating to this project, please <a href="https://github.com/lukebinmore/Guild-Of-Geeks/issues?q=label%3A%22User+Story%22" target="_blank">Click Here.</a>
+For user stories relating to this project, please [Click Here.](https://github.com/lukebinmore/Guild-Of-Geeks/issues?q=label%3A%22User+Story%22)

 ***